josh-collinsworth/joco-sveltekit/src/lib/content/posts/great-transitions.md

 In just that same way: users may not realize what it is _about_ the transitions or animations on our websites and apps, but they can keenly spot the difference between good and bad.
 They intuitively know when an app's movement _feels_ good, and when the impression is instead generic or unpolished--even if they can't explain how or why.

-So to hopefully get a better understanding of what's giving off those vibes--and how to sidestep the bad ones when building your own UIs--I've assembled this collection  of things I've learned about crafting transitions and animations on the web over the last decade or so.
+So to get a better understanding of what's giving off those vibes--and how to sidestep the bad ones when building your own UIs--I've assembled this collection of things I've learned about crafting transitions and animations on the web over the last decade or so.

 <SideNote>